 Resolutions.
 Other than procedural motions, the Board shall take action only by the adoption of a resolution properly before the Board by a majority vote of the managers present at a duly called meeting at which a quorum is present.
-The proponent of any action to be taken by the Board shall prepare and submit a written draft resolution for such proposed action for consideration by the Board of Managers.
-For actions not proposed by a member of the public or an individual manager, the administrator shall prepare and include in the Board meeting packet for each action item on the proposed agenda a proposed written resolution for consideration by the Boardof Managers.
+The proponent of any action to be taken by the Board shall prepare and submit a written draft resolution for such proposed action for consideration by the Board.
+For actions not proposed by a member of the public or an individual manager, the administrator shall prepare and include in the Board meeting packet for each action item on the tentative agenda a proposed written resolution for consideration by the Board and a memorandum discussing the issue covered by the proposed resolutions, pros and cons of adopting the resolution and the administrator’s recommendation and the reasons for the recommendation.
 The Board may order that staff prepare a resolution reflecting action taken by the Board on any item for which there is not a written resolution.
 The material terms of a resolution must be stated in the motion to adopt.
-Each resolution passed by the Board will be signed by the secretary and filed in the official minutes and records of the District maintained at the District officebut s.
+Each resolution passed by the Board will numbered consecutively and shall be signed by the secretary and set forth in or attached to the official minutes of the meeting during which it was adopted, recorded in the journal of votes and filed in the official minutes and records of the District maintained at the District office by the Secretary.

 Minutes and Records.
 Minutes of all meetings of the Board and committees will be made by the secretary or, with respect to a committee meeting, the Board member responsible for making the minutes.
+Not more than ten daysafter the meeting a draft of the minutes of the meeting in Word format shall be sent to the managers and the administrator for review.
+Managers and the administrator shall make a good faith effort to provide any corrections to the minutes in word format to the secretary and the administrator.
+The secretary and the administrator in the board packet for the next meeting.
 When approved and signed, the minutes will constitute the official record and journal of the Board proceedings.
-Except in extenuating circumstances, at the regular meeting of the Board, draft minutes of the preceding Board meeting will be reviewed by the Board and adopted as may be amended.
-A copy of the adopted minutes as amended shall be reduced to writing showing the changes made to the draft minutes and a copy of the adopted minutes without designation of changes will be presented to the Board of Managers at the next meeting and unless further corrected by a majority vote of the Board of Managers, shall be signed by the Secretary or the Secretary Pro Tem in that form.
-The signed copy of the adopted minutes shall be kept at the District office and posted to the District’s website.
+Except in extenuating circumstances, at the regular meeting of the Board, draft minutes of the preceding Board meeting will be reviewed by the Board and adopted as they may be amended.
+A copy of the adopted minutes as amended shall be reduced to writing showing the changes made to the draft minutes and a copy of the adopted minutes without designation of changes will be presented to the Board at the next meeting and unless further corrected by a majority vote of the Board, shall be signed by the secretary of the meeting at which the minutes are approved.
+The signed copy of the adopted minutes shall be kept at the District office in physical or electronic form and compiled in a physical or electronic minute book and posted to or made available via the District’s website.
 All written communications addressed to the Board, other materials included in a Board meeting packet, and all documents and materials submitted to the record in the course of a Board meeting will be filed in the District office with the minutes of the meeting in the meeting folder, including in electronic form.
+The Secretary is authorized to certify actions taken at a meeting of the Board as reflected in the final approved minutes of a meeting of the Board.